agilecrm/agile-popups/README.md

 ##Defining conditions

-You need to define a condition(s) first and then choose the action(s) that need to be performed when *all* the conditions are met.
+You need to define condition(s) first, and then choose the action(s) that need to be performed when *all* the conditions are met.
 For defining the conditions, you have the following options.

 ###Page Conditions: